-The EMG Group staff’s involvement in EU research and innovation projects began in 1999, when, after the establishment of Geonardo, we developed and submitted our first project proposal under FP5.
+The Europa Media Group staff’s involvement in EU research and innovation projects began in 1999, when, after the establishment of Geonardo, we developed and submitted our first project proposal under FP5.
 Coordinated by ourselves, this proposal was successful and others followed throughout the years under FP6, FP7 and now Horizon 2020.
 We have also been involved as coordinator or partner in projects financed under other EU programmes such as CIP, Lifelong Learning, LIFE/LIFE+ as well as under the EEA and Norway Grants.

 Building on our direct experience with EU research projects under FP5 and FP6, we have come to realise that there is a need for more a harmonised information provision on EU funding opportunities and related procedures as well as a need for capacity building on developing competitive proposals and effectively managing projects under the EU’s research and innovation programmes.